jespigno/Text-based-game-Group38/README.md

 When levelling up, stat growth is also semi-random.
 Stats will always increase, but the amount of points it increases can vary, a random number between 1 and 5.

 2. Data structures for storing game status
+-Dungeon maps will be stored in 2d arrays.
 -Player and Enemy information will be stored in structs.
 These structs will include things like:
 -name (string),
 -HP (int),